 You can manipulate the refund function to move money from one account on Arbor to another if there has been a payment made to the wrong account.
-For example, if a guardian has paid money into one child's account in error, you can issue a refund to that account in Arbor, then add a credit note onto the other sibling’s account for the same amount.
-Thus, you've moved the credit from the one account to the other without having to refund.
+For example, if a guardian has paid money into one child's account in error, you can remove the credit from the topped-up account in Arbor, then add a credit note onto the other sibling’s account for the same amount.

-The refund will be recorded, and this will be reflected in the student's Account Balance.
+Click +Add to record the refund to be reflected in the student's Account Balance.

-To then add a new Credit Note, click '+Add' on the right-hand side of the page.
+Next, head to the sibling's profile and go to Payments > Select Account > Credit Notes.
+To then add a new Credit Note, click +Add on the right-hand side of the page.

 Fill in the details on the slide over, including the bill payer, amount and any narrative, then click Credit account.